 If you’re tofu-curious but haven’t yet taken the leap to try it, you may have a lot of questions.
 For example, what does tofu taste like?
 In fact, you may even feel a little intimidated by the idea of trying to cook with it.
 Today’s post will answer a lot of your tofu questions and get you cooking with tofu like a pro.

 Some people look at tofu as international cuisine or health nut food.
-However, there are several advantages for adding tofu to your diet.
-It’s a a high-protein, plant-based ingredient that you can use to substitute for meat products in your day-to-day diet.
+However, there are several advantages to adding tofu to your diet.
+It’s a high-protein, plant-based ingredient that you can use to substitute for meat products in your day-to-day diet.

 Because tofu is very absorbent, the finished tofu tastes like the flavors it was cooked with.
 So, add a flavorful, garlicky marinade to tofu, and it will take on the garlicky marinade flavor.

 What is Tofu?

 Tofu is made from soybeans that are combined with water.
 The fibrous parts of the beans are mostly strained and the remaining milky substance is then cooked with minerals that help form curds.
 This is very similar to how cheese is made.
 With tofu, the curds are pressed together to form blocks of varying levels of firmness.